Skip to content

 What is the S.A.M.E.
 Project?

-S.A.M.E. — Sexual Awareness Means Everyone — is a St. Petersburg community initiative for sexual health education, awareness, equity, and access to care.
+S.A.M.E. is Sexual Awareness Means Everyone: a St. Petersburg community initiative for sexual health education, awareness, equity, and access to care.

 Through community conversations and trusted connections, S.A.M.E. creates more ways to learn, ask questions, and connect with information, prevention, testing, and care.